w3f/Grants-Program/applications/on-chain-cash.md

 ![Architecture](https://user-images.githubusercontent.com/98888366/152210104-02b45847-25aa-4601-adc0-c27b65195349.png)

 The system itself as it seen by BSN has five functional modules:
-1. Decentralized smart contract in Moonbeam parachain, that executes all logic for cashflows and coupons operations;
+1. Ink! smart contract, that executes all logic for cashflows and coupons operations;
 2. Centralized system management module for coupons generation, invalidation and financial management;
 3. Centralized user management module for new off-chain users: all-in-one service for wallet generation and immediate transaction;
 4. Management apps;